eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 auto driverSeatPosition = getDataPoint(Vehicle.Cabin.Seat.Row(1).Pos(1).Position)->await();
 ```

-## Subscription to Datapoints
+## Subscription to DataPoints

-If you want to get notified about changes of a specific `DataPoint`, you can subscribe to this event, e.g. as part of the `onStart`-method in your app.
+If you want to get notified about changes of a specific `DataPoint`, you can subscribe to this event, e.g. as part of the `onStart()` method in your app.

 ```Cpp
 void onStart() override {